• Skip to primary navigation

 • Nuts – Experiment with crushing nuts and adding it to the batter or pressing it into the topping.

-• Coffee – Add some coffee extract or just a bit of espresso to the batter to impart a coffee flavor to the brownies.
+• Coffee – Add some coffee extract or just a bit of espresso to the batter to impart a coffee flavor to the brownies and elevate the chocolate notes.

 Storage and Freezing